Why should we go with River Riders?

 For full day tubing, both the white water and flat water trips are included.

-Flat water trips that are run on the regular flat water section can be run more than once if timing allows for that day.
+Flat water trips that are run on the regular flat water section can be run more than once if the timing allows for that day.
 If we run the trip on a different section due to high water levels or any other reason, we may allow multiple runs as well.
-Ask your driver before the drop off for details.
+Ask your driver before the drop-off for details.

-Yes and No, and we do not provide string or ropes to tie yourselves together.
-Having a rope in moving water is a safety hazard.
-If your rope were to get tangled in something you could get caught in it, and be pulled under water or trapped.
-If you need to stay close together just periodically put your hands on each other's tubes on the whitewater tubing trip.
+Yes and No. Having a longer rope in moving water is a safety hazard.
+If your rope were to get tangled in something you could get caught in it and be pulled underwater or trapped.
+If you need to stay close together just periodically put your hands on each other’s tubes on the white water tubing trip.

-We do have tube tethers available for purchase at our main retail shop to purchase which are very short so that they dont dangle in the water.
+We do have tube tethers available for purchase at our main retail shop, which are very short so that they don’t dangle in the water.

 If you have small children we have double tubes that can be reserved in advance.
 They are only suitable for an adult and a small child or 2 smaller children.
 They are not large enough for 2 adults.

-River Riders only offer the best quality vinyl (PVC) tubes designed for river use.
-We have several different models to suit guests' needs.
+River Riders only offers the best quality vinyl (PVC) tubes designed for river use.
+We have several different models to suit guests’ needs.

 The Standard Tube is made out of a heavy gauge vinyl fabric specifically made for river use.
 It is a heavier fabric than a vinyl "swimming pool" tube and therefore stands up to more use.
 It is more comfortable and durable than a basic black rubber tube and has handles.

 The Tube Tracker is made out of a heavy gauge vinyl fabric specifically made for river use.
-It is more comfortable than the standard tube and comes with a light duty paddle.
-It too has handles but also a seat bottom, cup holder, and back rest.
+It is more comfortable than the standard tube and comes with a light-duty paddle.
+It also has handles but also a seat bottom, cup holder, and backrest.
 The Tube Tracker is $5 more to rent than the deluxe vinyl tube.